 If you wish to participate in the Erasmus + study program you should contact the International Relations Office at your home University, in order to obtain all the information about procedures and requirements.
 Once you apply for the Erasmus+ Call for Proposals you can usually indicate one or more preferences regarding your University of choice.
 You can check if your University is one of our partners within the Erasmus+ programme by visiting this link

-It is highly recommended that Incoming Students possess at least a basic knowledge of the Italian language before coming to our University, since most of our classes are taught in Italian (click here for the complete list of modules held in English).
+It is highly recommended that Incoming Students possess at least a basic knowledge of the Italian language before coming to our University, since most of our classes are taught in Italian.
+However, increasingly Departments are offering modules held in English (click here for the complete list of modules held in English).

 Although students are strongly encouraged to take an Italian language course in September or February before the beginning of each semester, a formal language certification is not required.
 A free Italian Language course will be offered by the Università degli Studi di Perugia, consisting of 60 hours to be completed in 3 weeks (at the beginning of September for 1st-Semester and Full-year students and at the beginning of February for 2nd-Semester students).
 The course is aimed at helping students reach a lower-intermediate level of Italian and will be held at the University Linguistic Center (CLA).